byu-oit/BYU-AWS-Documentation/README.md

 * **repo:** URL of the source repository from which resource is being created with a format mimicking "https://github.com/byu-oit/byu-acs" or in other words "https://github.com/organization/repo".

 Each tag has a critical purpose for our automation and compliance efforts.
 Because of this, tagging is enforced in all dev accounts see [Compliance](#compliance) for more information.
-While tagging is not enforced in production accounts slack alerts will be sent if your resources are not tagged correctly.
+While tagging is not enforced in production accounts email alerts will be sent if your resources are not tagged correctly.

 ## Compliance